iterative/dvc.org/static/docs/command-reference/index.md

 # Using DVC Commands

-DVC is a command-line tool.
+DVC is a command line tool.
 The typical DVC workflow goes as follows:

 - In an existing Git repository, initialize a <abbr>DVC project</abbr> with `dvc init`.